Rupert Brooke: Commemorations

+Since the 1970s, there has been a restaurant in Grantchester named in Brooke's honour, The Rupert Brooke.
+In August 2024, it was taken over by Pasquale Benedetto.

 Legacy

 Literary influences

 In the afterword of his Collected Poems (1919), Lord Alfred Douglas wrote: "... never before in the history of English literature has poetry sunk so low.
 When a nation ... can seriously lash itself into enthusiasm over the puerile crudities (when they are nothing worse) of a Rupert Brooke, it simply means that poetry is despised and dishonoured and that sane criticism is dead or moribund."

 American adventurer Richard Halliburton made preparations for writing a biography of Brooke but died before he could.
 Halliburton's notes were used by Arthur Springer to write Red Wine of Youth: A Biography of Rupert Brooke (1921).
 Brooke was an inspiration to Canadian fighter pilot John Gillespie Magee Jr., known for his poems "Sonnet to Rupert Brooke" (1938) and "High Flight" (1941).
 Brooke also appears as a minor character in A. S. Byatt's novel The Children's Book (2009).

 Musical influences

 Frederick Septimus Kelly wrote his "Elegy, In Memoriam Rupert Brooke for harp and strings" after attending Brooke's death and funeral.
 He also took Brooke's notebooks, containing important late poems, for safekeeping and later returned them to England.
 Brooke's poems have been set to music by groups and individuals including Charles Ives, Marjo Tal and Fleetwood Mac.